repository-preservation/lcmap-tap/README.md

 in this window will open a new display showing the ARD observation.
 This ARD-viewer provides additional options for selecting different band combinations, along with interactive zooming with the mouse scroll-wheel.
-The pixel featured in the plot will also be highlighted by a magenta boundary along the pixel extent.
+The pixel featured in the plot will also be highlighted by a yellow boundary approximating the pixel extent.
 Left-clicking elsewhere on the ARD viewer will cause a new plot to be automatically generated for that pixel location.
 Button controls on the GUI allow for generating and displaying the plot, clearing the list of clicked observations, saving the figure in its current state to a .PNG image file, and exiting out of the tool.
+The currently plotted ARD observations can be exported to a .CSV file for further analysis.

 ## Installation
 These instructions work for both Windows and Linux systems.